 That’s our guide to Bitcoin and altcoin mining.
 I hope you found it both entertaining and, more importantly, informative.

-As you can see, there are lots of different things to think about when mining altcoins.
-There’s immediate profitability, the long-term success of a project, and even whether you want to mine currency for some reason other than profits.
+As you can see, there are lots of different things to think about when mining altcoins, getting a reliable hardware wallet, such as Ledger Nano X and Trezor Model T. There’s immediate profitability, the long-term success of a project, and even whether you want to mine currency for some reason other than profits.

 In this guide we covered a lot, so let’s have a quick recap.